-The student's portfolio advisory committee will consist of three faculty members, including at least one CS graduate faculty member and, if applicable, one faculty member from LAS.
+The student's portfolio advisory committee will consist of three faculty members, including an advisor selected from the CS graduate faculty and, if applicable, one faculty member from LAS.
 The third member should preferably come from a local industry, representing for example the SigGraph, IGDA community with major portfolio development experience.
 Dr. Semwal initially would be the CS portfolio advisor.
 Completed works are expected to be submitted to SigGraph Animation and Film Festival, International Symposiumon Wearable Computing, a variety of virtual reality and HCI interaction conferences, Game Developers Conference, or other related venues around the world.

 Project or Thesis (3 or 6 credit hours)

-Students are required to complete a Project (three credit hours) or a Thesis (up to six credit hours).
-A maximum total of nine credit hours of thesis or project, and portfolio is allowed, ensuring that students have sufficient course work in the Games and Media Iintegration areas.
+Students are required to complete a Project (three credit hours) or a Thesis (six credit hours).
+A maximum total of nine credit hours of thesis or project, and portfolio is allowed, ensuring that students have sufficient course work in the Games and Media Integration areas.
 Students will be expected to work with an advisor in the GMI area of concentration following the guidelines of MS Thesis or Project work in the CS Department.

-Up to 9 hours of graduate workmay be transferred froman accredited graduate program, provided:
+Up to 9 hours of graduate level course work may be transferred from an accredited graduate program, provided:

-The student must have an overall 3.0 grade point average in all graduate work; an advisor appointed during the first semester of graduate work; all work applied to the degree must be accomplished within a six year time limit; up to 9 hours of graduate work may be transferred from an accredited graduate program, provided course work has not been used for any other degree, the grade earned for the course(s) is B or better, the course work has been taken within past six years, and the course coverage is equal in level, content, and depth to the course for which it is being substituted; all courses included for this degree must be part of an approved plan of study, and this plan must be developed by the student and approved by his/her advisor or program director within the first semester after being admitted to the program.
+The student must have an overall 3.0 grade point average in all graduate work; an advisor appointed during the first semester of graduate work; all work applied to the degree must be accomplished within a six year time limit; up to 9 hours of graduate work may be transferred from an accredited graduate program, provided course work has not been used for any other degree, the grade earned for the course(s) is B or better, the course work has been taken within past six years, and the course coverage is equal in level, content, and depth to the course for which it is being substituted; all courses included for this degree must be part of an approved plan of study, and this plan must be developed by the student and approved by his/her advisor or program director prior to completing 12 credit hours of graduate level course work.